Due to Covid-19, all in-person events are cancelled until further notice.

 Read on for solitary birding suggestions.

 Greetings Tulare Kings Bird Enthusiasts,

-Three good places to Bird in February:
+Three good places to Bird in March & early April:

 The following eBird links for each location contains a list of recently sites birds, as well as a location map in the upper right corner.

 Kaweah Oaks Preserve - Raptors, woodpeckers and sparrows

 Big Sycamore Trail at Lake Success - Woodpeckers and songbirds

 2021 Field Trips